 - 1. The captain is ONLY permitted to make the following substitutions during the middle of an inning: - a.
 The captain may substitute the Pitcher with either someone from the dugout or a current fielder.
 However, the switch can only happen when the count is 0-0-0 on a kicker (i.e., if there has been at least one pitch to a current kicker, the substitution cannot take place until the next kicker is at-bat). - b.
 May occur at any time to replace an injured or ill player.
 However, if someone is replaced due to an injury, if that Player is to return to the game, the participant must be placed in the same spot in the kicking lineup. - c.
 The clock continues while the substitution occurs.
 However, if it appears that players are purposely delaying the game, players will be given a warning, three warnings, and the Player is removed from the game. - 2.
 If a player is ejected, injured, becomes ill, or leaves the game early, the kicking order will remain the same less the removed Player.
-Injured players who do not kick CANNOT play in the game. - 3.
-If a kicker is injured before reaching 1st Base, then the kicker is OUT. - a.
-If a kicker is safe to first, then he/she/they may be replaced by the person who was last out. - 4.
+Injured players who do not kick CANNOT play in the game. - If a kicker is injured before reaching 1st Base, but attempts to reach 1st base, they can be tagged or the base can be tagged as normal play. - a.
+If a kicker is safe to first, then he/she/they may be replaced by the person who was last out. - b.
+If the kicker is unable to continue to first base after injury, they must be taken out of the game.
+The play will reset, and the next kicker in the lineup will go. - 4.
 An individual Runner may be substituted no more than twice per game.
 After the second substitution, the Player will be removed from the game and no longer allowed to participate. - 5.
 If a player has a disability that prevents them from running but they can kick, the player may have a courtesy runner (last out) run from home to 1st for them.
 However, the captain must register the player at the beginning of the season.